Code-Institute-Submissions/dev-timm-space-ride/README.md

 The fonts used for the website are “Orbitron” and “Roboto Mono”.
 Both fonts have a very technical and futuristic look and feel which make them a perfect choice for a space travel product.

 #### Colors
 Like with the fonts, the colors provide a futuristic look and feel.
-They also highlight important actions e.g. CTAs as well as interactive elements such as input fields.
+The colors are also used to highlight important actions, e.g. CTAs.
 ![Image that shows the color palette used inside the app](assets/images/readme-images/color-palette.png)

 #### Accessibility